micropython/micropython/docs/esp32/tutorial/intro.rst

     esptool.py --chip esp32 --port /dev/ttyUSB0 write_flash -z 0x1000 esp32-20180511-v1.9.4.bin

+Notes:

-You might need to change the "port" setting to something else relevant for your PC.
-You may also need to reduce the baudrate if you get errors when flashing (eg down to 115200 by adding ``--baud 115200`` into the command).
-The filename of the firmware should also match the file that you have.
+* You might need to change the "port" setting to something else relevant for your PC
+* You may need to reduce the baudrate if you get errors when flashing (eg down to 115200 by adding ``--baud 115200`` into the command)
+* For some boards with a particular FlashROM configuration you may need to change the flash mode (eg by adding ``-fm dio`` into the command)
+* The filename of the firmware should match the file that you have

 If the above commands run without error then MicroPython should be installed on your board!